Rlx 1.1.0

 Song Structure

 Song blocks are arranged in a linear progression, starting from Block 1 and moving sequentially up to Block 256.
-When playback reaches an empty block, the next active block is selected automatically, continuing until the last active block is reached.
+When playback reaches an empty block, the sequencer will stop.
 The total duration of a song is the sum of all song blocks’ durations.

-The Song Page can be activated or deactivated, allowing to switch between EDIT Mode, PERFORMANCE Mode, and SONG Mode.
+The Song Page can be activated or deactivated, allowing to switch between EDIT Mode, FOLLOW Mode, and SONG Mode.
 When the Song Page setting is OFF, pressing the Play button will not recall the first song block but will instead play the currently selected clips, matrix clips, LFO slots, Envelope slots, and DAW scene.
 When the Song Page is set to ON, the song blocks will be recalled in linear order.
-Setting the SONG PAGE to ON can be done by rotating the encoder above the SONG PAGE label  on the screen.
+Setting the SONG PAGE to ON can be done by clicking the encoder  above the SONG MODE label on the screen.

 In Song Mode, follow-up actions for clips, matrix clips, LFO slots, and Envelope slots are disabled.
 These follow-ups will be triggered only when the Song Page is set to OFF.